ElisaDraia/New-Document/README.md

 The following elements are needed to be ready before the test execution phase begins:

-- enter here what needs to be ready for the test execution to begin
+- Testing environment is up and running: https://opensource-demo.orangehrmlive.com/
+- Access to the testing environment is given: Username : Admin | Password : admin123

 ### 1.6 Test Execution